Mission

 The Arrowhead Robotics Team was founded in 2001, originally under the name APE Robotics (Arrowhead Price Engineering robotics).
 In 2003 Arrowhead Robotics changed its name to the Cyberhawks.

 Over the years, the team has been very successful and achieved various awards, which include: multiple appearances at the regional and world championships, the Motorola Quality Award, The Xerox Creativity Award, the General Motors Industrial Design Award, the Rockwell Automation Innovation in Control Award, and the FIRST Dean’s List Finalist Award.
-Not only has the team proved worthy in these recognized awards, but is also constantly striving to reach out into the community and do their part.
+Not only has the team proved worthy of these recognized awards, but is also constantly striving to reach out into the community and do their part.

 Sub-teams